LibreCAD/docs/ref/fundamentals.rst

 The Coordinate System
 ---------------------

-Understanding the coordinates systems and how coordinates work in LibreCAD is necessary to produce exact drawings.
-Points used to describe every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision by accurately placing the points using coordinates.
+Understanding the coordinate systems and how coordinates work in LibreCAD is necessary to produce exact drawings.
+Points are used to describe some aspect of an entity (e.g. the end of a line, the center of a circle, etc.), and can be placed with precision and accuracy by using coordinates.

-There are two ways to define coordinates in LibreCAD to locate a point.
+There are two coordinate systems used in LibreCAD to places a point in a drawing.
 A point can be placed by specifying:

-    - a horizontal distance and vertical distance from a reference point (*Cartesian*).
+    - a horizontal distance and vertical distance from a reference point (*Cartesian*), or
     - an angle and distance from a reference point (*Polar*).

 All coordinates are relative to the *absolute origin* in the drawing.
-It is where the X and Y axes cross each other and represented by a red cross.
-The coordinates at this point are 0,0.
-Every entity drawn can be located in relation to this origin.
+It is where the X and Y axes cross each other and is represented by a red cross.
+The coordinates of this point are 0,0.
+Every entity drawn can be located in relation to the origin.

-LibreCAD also uses a *Relative Zero Point*.
+LibreCAD also uses a *Relative Zero* point.
 It is the last point set when creating an entity.
-It is represented by a small red circle within the drawing.
-The Relative Zero Point is set temporarily to a new location in a drawing so that a subsequent X and Y coordinates of the next entity can be placed using :ref:`relative coordinates <relative>`.
+It is represented by a small red circle with a cross in it within the drawing.
+The Relative Zero point is set temporarily to a new location in a drawing so that a subsequent X and Y coordinates of the next entity can be placed using :ref:`relative coordinates <relative>`.

 .. only:: html